hannahilea/hannahilea.github.io/blog/ensembler/src.md

 While Ensembler facilitates connections for the casual musician, the app is no less useful for professional and semi-professional musicians---and includes features specifically targeted for their needs:

-- *Gig match*: Post your gig, find players to join your ensemble.
+- *Gig match*: Post your gig, find players to join your ensemble

 - *Substitute finder*: Need a sub to sit in for your rehearsal or show?
 Find qualified folks here!

-- *References*: Share recommendations with other professional musicians in your network.
+- *References*: Share recommendations with other professional musicians in your network

-- *Composition play-throughs*: Easily assemble an ensemble to preview your current composition or arrangement work-in-progress.
+- *Composition play-throughs*: Easily assemble an ensemble to preview your current composition or arrangement work-in-progress

 > "I no longer need to be a part of 17 different Facebook groups called 'Pit Orchestra Musicians (Boston)'!"
 > </br></br>